alvinylt/gopher/README.md

 Wireshark is used for monitoring the network traffic.
 The initial request is detected as "Request: [Directory List]".
 There are occasional retransmissions of TCP packets and spurious acknowledgement (ACK) signals.

+In the screenshot below, the first three rows show the establishment of the TCP connection.
+The fourth row is the Gopher request for the root directory index.
+The sixth and eighth rows correspond to the response from the server, delivered with two packets.
+For each TCP packet received, the client sends an ACK signal to the server.

 ![Wireshark](assets/wireshark.png)